jbelyeu/SV-plaudit/README.md

 Create a new IAM Policy by opening the [IAM console](https://console.aws.amazon.com/iam/home#/home), selecting 'Policies' from the left side navigation bar, and then clicking 'Create Policy'.
 Switch to the JSON editor window and paste in the following Policy definition:
 ```
 {
-   "Version":"2012-10-17",
-   "Statement":[
+    "Version": "2012-10-17",
+    "Statement": [
         {
-         "Sid":"VisualEditor0",
-         "Effect":"Allow",
-         "Action":[
+            "Sid": "VisualEditor0",
+            "Effect": "Allow",
+            "Action": [
                 "iam:PassRole",
                 "iam:CreateRole",
-            "iam:AttachRolePolicy"
+                "iam:AttachRolePolicy",
+                "iam:ListAttachedRolePolicies",
+                "iam:DetachRolePolicy",
+                "iam:DeleteRole"
             ],
-         "Resource":"*"
+            "Resource": "*"
         }
     ]
 }
 ```
-Click 'Review Policy', add a name (i.e. 'PlotCritic__Policy'), optionally a description, then click 'Create policy'.
+Click 'Review Policy', add a name (Ex.
+'PlotCritic__Policy'), optionally a description, then click 'Create policy'.

 Select 'Users' from the left navigation bar, then 'Add user'.
-Add a name for the user (i.e. 'PlotCritic_User'), click the radiobutton for 'Programmatic access', then 'Next: Permissions'.
+Add a name for the user (Ex.
+'PlotCritic_User'), click the radio button for 'Programmatic access', then 'Next: Permissions'.

 Choose 'Attach existing policies directly' and select the following policies:
    * AmazonS3FullAccess
    * AmazonDynamoDBFullAccess
    * AmazonCognitoPowerUser
-   * PlotCritic__Policy (or the name you selected)
+   * Your new policy (Ex.
+'PlotCritic__Policy')

-Take note of the Access Key ID and Secret Access Key created for your IAM User.
+Click 'Create user' and take note of the Access Key ID and Secret Access Key created for your IAM User.
+The Secret Access Key will not be available later, so you must record it at this point.

 Run the following command (substituting your own fields):
 ```